-"Families will have to dig deeper into their pockets because insurers have been steadily increasing hurricane wind coverage deductibles and imposing other policy limitations," said J. Robert Hunter, Director of Insurance for CFA and former Federal Insurance Administrator and Texas Insurance Commissioner.
-"This liability shift to consumers may take some by surprise, since disclosures are often buried in renewal paperwork that consumers may not understand or even read," he said.
-"Because so many consumers experienced claims problems in the wake of Hurricane Katrina, we urge homeowners dealing with losses caused by Hurricane Irene to be vigilant with their insurance companies to ensure that that they receive a full and fair settlement."
+"Families hit by the storm will have to dig deeper into their pockets because insurers have been steadily increasing hurricane wind coverage deductibles and imposing other policy limitations," said J. Robert Hunter, Director of Insurance for CFA and former Federal Insurance Administrator and Texas Insurance Commissioner.
+"Although consumers in the Gulf Coast area experienced these cutbacks during Katrina, this cost shift to consumers may still take some by surprise, since some insurers buried disclosures about these reductions in renewal paperwork that consumers may not understand or even read," he said.
+"Because so many consumers experienced claims' problems in the wake of previous hurricanes, we urge homeowners dealing with losses caused by Hurricane Isaac to be vigilant with their insurance companies to ensure that that they receive a full and fair settlement.

-As consumers prepare to contact their insurance companies in the wake of the storm, the Consumer Federation of America offered the following tips.
+As consumers prepare to contact their insurance companies in the wake of the storm, the Consumer Federation of America offered the following tips: